Delaware Department of Justice

 Delawareans who have a Delaware concealed deadly weapons permit may be able to possess a concealed deadly weapon while visiting or traveling through the states listed above, and also in Idaho, Indiana and Vermont.
 Delawareans who carry or possess a deadly weapon in another state are responsible for knowing and obeying all laws and regulations in the other state that apply to the carrying and possession of deadly weapons.
 Because of differences in the laws of the various states, it is possible that a person who is lawfully permitted to possess a deadly weapon pursuant to Delaware law may be prohibited from doing so in another state.
 Most states require any person who is carrying a concealed deadly weapon pursuant to a license or permit to also be in possession of the license or permit.

-Below you will find a list of firearms instructors that are currently recognized to teach the CCDW course in Delaware.
-This list will be used by the courts to verify instructors and for the general public to seek out an instructor who is authorized to teach the course.
+The DOJ maintains a list of firearms instructors who are currently recognized to teach CCDW courses in Delaware.
+This list is used by the Courts to verify instructors and for the general public to seek out an instructor who is authorized to teach the course.
+Updated 4/20/2026

 When making an inquiry, please provide your name as it appears on the application, the county in which you applied, the year of your birth, and a telephone number to contact you.
-We will research the issue and respond back to you in a timely manner, during regular office hours.
+A team member will research the issue and respond back to you in a timely manner, during regular office hours.